khushveerk/Cloud-computing-/README.md

 minikube dashboard --url**

---it will get the url and run the dashboard of MiniKube
+# it will get the url and run the dashboard of MiniKube

 kubectl proxy --address='0.0.0.0' --disable-filter=true &

 --This will enable port :8001 to access it on your public ip

 http://server_ip:8001/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/workloads?namespace=default

+# in browser replace server ip with public ip

 # Now go to above link and replace server_ip with your public ip and it will show you like :